WebDevJ/reactJs_app/tweaks.md

 ## Enjoy The Best that NYC has to offer!

-  With just one app you and your friends can join a community of like minded individuals that LOVE NYC events.
+  With just one app you and your friends can join a community of like minded individuals that LOVE NYC events .

 ---